jason-p-pickering/gf-adex-upgrader/README.md

 The Global Fund may periodically release new and updated versions of the Aggregate Data Exchange (ADEx) metadata package.
-You can use this app to help to upgrade your existing indicators to a later version of the GF ADEx metadata, while at the same time maintaining your existing numerator definitions for your local GFADEx indicators.
+You can use this app to help to upgrade your existing indicators to a later version of the GFADEx metadata, while at the same time maintaining your existing numerator definitions for your local GFADEx indicators.

 ## Developing the app